gianmarcoalberti/GmAMisc/README.md

 <br>

-`pointsInPolygons()`: function to test points-in-polygons association.
-The function allows to test if there is a significant spatial association between a set of points and a set of polygons, in terms of points falling within the polygons.
+`pointsInPolygons()`: the function allows to test:

+* scenario a: if there is a significant spatial association between a set of points and a set of polygons, in terms of points falling within the polygons.
 In other words, it aims at testing whether a set of points falls inside a set of polygons more often than would be expected by chance.
 The basic assumption is that the polygons are completely contained within the study plot.
-The calculations take into account the convex hull of the logical union of the convex hulls of the point and polygon feature.
-The convex hull is considered as representing the study plot itself.
-The computational bases of the function are described in the help documentation of the 'Point-Polygon Relationship' analysis facility provided by the PASSaGE software (http://www.passagesoftware.net/manual.php).
+The calculations are based on the bounding polygon based on the union the convex hulls of the point and of the polygon feature.
+The bounding polygon is considered as representing the study plot itself.
+* scenario b: if the distribution of points within a set of polygons totally covering the study area can be considered random, or if the observed points count for each polygon is larger or smaller than expected.
+P values are also reported.

+The computational bases of scenario `a` are described in the help documentation of the 'Point-Polygon Relationship' analysis facility provided by the PASSaGE software (http://www.passagesoftware.net/manual.php).
-The function makes use of the 'dbinom() and 'pbinom()' functions.
-The probability of observed count within polygons is `dbinom(x, size=n.of.points, prob=p)`, where `x` is the observed number of points within polygons, `n.of.points` is the total number of points, and `p` is the probability that a single point will be found within a polygon, which is equal to the ratio between the `area of the polygons` and the `total area of the study plot`.
+The function makes use of the `dbinom()` and `pbinom()` functions.
+The probability of observed count within polygons is `dbinom(x, size=n.of.points, prob=p)`, where `x` is the observed number of points within a polygon, `n.of.points` is the total number of points, and `p` is the probability that a single point will be found within a polygon, which is equal to the ratio between the area of the polygons and the total area of the study plot.
 The probability that x or fewer points will be found within the polygons is `pbinom(x, size=n.of.points, prob=p)`.

+The calculations relative to the scenario `b` are again based on the binomial distribution: the probability of the observed counts is `dbinom(x, size=n.of.points, prob=p)`, where `x` is the observed number of points within a polygon, `n.of.points` is the total number of points, and `p` is equal to the size of each polygon relative to sum of the polygons' area.
+The probability that x or fewer points will be found within a given polygon is `pbinom(x, size=n.of.points, prob=p)`.

-The function produces a plot of the points and polygons (plus the convex hull of the study area), and relevant information are reported at the bottom of the chart itself.
+For scenario `a` the function produces a plot of the points and polygons (plus the convex hull of the study area), and relevant information are reported at the bottom of the chart itself.
 A list is also returned, containing what follows:
 * `$Polygons' area`;
 * `$Study area's area`;
 * `$Total # of points`;